 The IEC 61850 logical node name prefix settings are used to create name prefixes to uniquely identify each logical node.
-For example, the logical node "MMXU1" may have the name prefix "abc".
+For example, the logical node "PTOC1" may have the name prefix "abc".
 The full logical node name will then be "abcMMXU1".
+Valid characters for the logical node name prefixes are upper and lowercase letters, numbers, and the underscore () character, and the first character in the prefix must be a letter.
 This conforms to the IEC 61850 standard.